Robust density estimation with the $\mathbb{L}_{1}$-loss. Applications to the estimation of a density on the line satisfying a shape constraint: An -type estimator for the TV-loss

 \subsection{Properties of the estimator}

-Our main result is based on the key notion of \textit{extremal point} in a model. \begin{df} Let $\cF$ be a class of real-valued functions on a set $\sX$ with values in $\R$.
-We say that an element $\overline{f}\in\cF$ is extremal in $\cF$ (or is an extremal point of $\cF$) with degree not larger than $D\ge 1$ if the classes of subsets
+As for Baraud and Birg\'e~\cite{MR3565484}, our main result is based on the key notion of \textit{extremal point} in a model.
+However, in our situation, this notion is different from theirs.
+While we require a VC condition on a class of sets, they require a VC condition on a class of functions. \begin{df} Let $\cF$ be a class of real-valued functions on a set $\sX$ with values in $\R$.
+We say that an element $\overline{f}\in\cF$ is extremal in $\cF$ (or is an extremal point of $\cF$) with degree not larger than $\frD\ge 1$ if the classes of subsets

 and